Graduate Program FAQ

 A prior year’s decision is not taken into consideration in the admissions process.
 A negative decision one year is no guarantee of a negative decision in a subsequent year.

-I missed the suggested February 1 application deadline.
+I missed the January 15 priority consideration deadline.
 Can I still apply? [top]

-We continue to accept applications after the February 1 deadline, but we can’t assure them full consideration, particularly for offers of funding.
-The Graduate School’s final application deadline for the fall semester deadline is July 15.
+We continue to accept applications after the January 15 deadline, but we can’t assure them full consideration, particularly for offers of funding.
+The Graduate School’s final application deadline for the fall semester deadline is May 1 for international students living abroad and July 15 for applicants residing in the U.S.

 Do you admit students in the fall to begin in the spring semester? [top]